avi-dak-hyd/dbms_project-EMS/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-We created this as our Database Management Lab Cource Project.
-This is project intended to be used by users for hosting events in a particular venue and book other user tickets for the events.
-MySQL database is used to store datas behind.
+We created this as our Database Management Lab Course Project.
+This is a project intended to be used by users for hosting events in a particular venue and other users can book tickets for the events.
+MySQL RDBMS is used to store data behind.

 Database Schema Diagram
 [![Product Data Base Schema][product-database-schema]](https://example.com)